 Expresión S. 4 Ain’t

-Existen contracciones en el idioma inglés que son importantes que conozcas por el hecho de ser ampliamente usadas en el inglés común, sobre todo en el americano principalmente.
+Existen contracciones en el idioma inglés que son importantes que conozcas por el hecho de ser ampliamente usadas en el inglés común (americano principalmente).

 Dichas expresiones son conocidas como “expresiones coloquiales” y, aunque ya están incluidas en cualquier diccionario, no son aceptadas como inglés formal o académico.

-Want to = Wanna = Querer, querer que
+To want to = Wanna = Querer, querer que.

 am not.